 Time it takes : actual journalling time can be a few minutes, but the introspection can run quite deep and stretch over days to come!

 Recommended Frequency : once a week when you’re getting started, use in complement to other lighter journaling techniques like gratitude writing

 How to do Shadow-Self Journaling Effectively

-This introspection is recommended for people with a reasonable sense of self-esteem and the ability to critically self-evaluate without letting it bring themselves down.
+This introspection is recommended for people with a reasonable sense of self-esteem and the ability to critically self-evaluate without letting it bring them down.
 At a certain point in your healing, you will start feeling ready for this.

 Best practices for shadow work include

 - setting realistic expectations for yourself,

-- reminding yourself that nobody is perfect and that everyone has a shadow self.
+- and reminding yourself that nobody is perfect and that everyone has a shadow self.

 - be there by your own side to continually forgive yourself and say, “now that I know better, I’ll do better”.